woocommerce/woocommerce/packages/js/api/README.md

 WooCommerce has two API clients in JavaScript for interacting with a WooCommerce installation's RESTful API.
 This package, and the [@woocommerce/woocomerce-rest-api](https://www.npmjs.com/package/@woocommerce/woocommerce-rest-api) package.

 The main difference between them is the Repositories and the TypeScript definitions for the supported endpoints.
-When using Axios directly, as you can do with both libraries, you query the WooCommerce API in a raw object format, following the API documentation parameters.
-With Repositories, you have the parameters as properties of an object, so you have auto-complete and strict types, for instance.
+When using Axios directly, as you can do with both libraries, you query the WooCommerce API in a raw object format, following the [API documentation](https://woocommerce.github.io/woocommerce-rest-api-docs/#introduction) parameters.
+Comparatively, with the Repositories provided in this package, you have the parameters as properties of an object, which gives you the benefits of auto-complete and strict types, for instance.

 ## Usage